 Personal Property Tax Relief (PPTRA)

 The Personal Property Tax Relief Act of 1998 provides tax relief for any passenger car, motorcycle, or pickup or panel truck having a registered gross weight of less than 7,501 pounds.
-Effective January 1, 2017 the registered gross weight will be amended to allow vehicles with a gross weight of less than 10,001 pounds, provided that the vehicle has the appropriate passenger vehicle tag.
+Effective January 1, 2017 the registered gross weight was amended to allow vehicles with a gross weight of less than 10,001 pounds, provided that the vehicle has the appropriate passenger vehicle tag.
 The vehicle must be owned or leased by an individual and NOT used for business purposes.
 A vehicle is considered to be used for business purposes if:

 · More than 50% of the mileage for the year is used as a business expense for Federal Income Tax purposes OR reimbursed by an employer;